ANAct: Adaptive Normalization for Activation Functions: Discussion

 \section{Discussion}

-We have three tips for using normalized activation function with BN and in residual networks, which we has talked detailedly in section 3. \begin{itemize} \item If we use BN right before normalized activation function, BN without affine transformation will be preferable. \item We suggest to use a BN layer between the highest layer using normalized activation function and the top layer as a buffer when normalized activation function is used with BN in lower layers. \item When normalized activation function is applied in residual networks, we suggest to not to replace the unnormalized activation functions right after the element-wise addition in each block. \end{itemize}
+We have three tips for using normalized activation function with BN and in residual networks, which we have talked about detailedly in section \ref{experiments}. \begin{itemize} \item If we use BN right before normalized activation function, BN without affine transformation will be preferable. \item We suggest using a BN layer between the highest layer using normalized activation function and the top layer as a buffer when normalized activation function is used with BN in lower layers. \item When normalized activation function is applied in residual networks, we suggest to not replacing the unnormalized activation functions right after the element-wise addition in each block. \end{itemize}

-We plan to further validate our approach on masked language modeling task, and will update our paper after finishing the experiments.